Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Definitions and preliminaries

 \section{Definitions and preliminaries}

-From a mathematical point of view, a network structure can be described by a graph, $\mathcal{G}=\{ \mathcal{V}, \mathcal{E} \}$, which consists of a finite set of nodes (or vertices) $ \mathcal{V}=\{ 1,...,n \}$, and a set of edges $e_{ij} \in \mathcal{E}$, where each $e_{ij}$ represents a connection between the node $j$ and $i$ \cite{godsil2001algebraic}.
+From a mathematical point of view, an undirected network structure can be described by a graph, $\mathcal{G}=\{ \mathcal{V}, \mathcal{E} \}$, which consists of a finite set of nodes (or vertices) $ \mathcal{V}=\{ 1,...,n \}$, and a set of edges $e_{ij} \in \mathcal{E}$, where each $e_{ij}$ represents a connection between the node $j$ and $i$ \cite{godsil2001algebraic}.
 Furthermore, if we assign a set of weights $\mathcal{W}$ to the graph $\mathcal{G}$, then we obtain a weighted graph, $\mathcal{G}_\textup{w}=\{ \mathcal{V}, \mathcal{E}, \mathcal{W} \}$.
 We assume (unless otherwise stated) that the weights, $w_{ij} \in \mathcal{W}$, are positive reals.
-Such a choice is natural both for the algebraic properties that follow from it \cite{beineke2004topics}, and for the modelling perspective, since often the weights represent some measure of distance, or strengths of the coupling \cite{newman2018networks}.
-In other contexts negative weights are also considered \cite{doi:10.1137/17M1134172}, for example in models involving inhibition, or antagonism; in the present paper we do not consider such situations.
+Such a choice is natural both for the algebraic properties that follow from it \cite{beineke2004topics}, and for the modeling perspective, since often the weights represent some measure of distance or strengths of the coupling \cite{newman2018networks}.
+In other contexts, negative weights are also considered \cite{doi:10.1137/17M1134172}, for example in models representing inhibition or antagonism; in this paper we do not consider such situations.
 The edges and the weights are in one-to-one correspondence, in fact, we assign to each edge $e_{ij}$ a weight $w_{ij}$.
-If the network is \emph{directed} then in general $w_{ij} \neq w_{ji}$, otherwise for an \emph{undirected} network we have $w_{ij} = w_{ji}$.
+Throughout this paper, we consider only \emph{undirected} graphs.
+Therefore, we have that the weights are symmetric, that is $w_{ij} = w_{ji}$.

 \begin{Definition} A \emph{simple graph} is an undirected graph without self-loops or multiple edges. \end{Definition} Unless otherwise stated, we consider simple graphs.
 For weighted graphs, we assume a simple unweighted structure, i.e., $\mathcal{G}_\textup{w} \setminus \mathcal{W}$ is a simple graph.
 Moreover, we make no nomenclature distinction between graphs and weighted graphs with unit weights, because the algebraic structures in such cases are exactly the same.